dragosdimitriu/integral-projecttext-split/README.md

 ## 🌍 Localization

-The application interface is fully localized in Romanian, except for:
+The application interface is fully localized in Romanian
-- Main title: "Integral ProjectText FileProcessor"
-- Subtitle: "Procesează numele entitatilor din Project Text pentru incadrare optima"

-All other UI elements, help text, FAQ, and email notifications are in Romanian.

 ## 📊 Statistics Tracking